itzMaffi/itzMaffi/README.md

 > All we have to decide is what to do with the time that is given us ~ _Gandalf_ 🧙🏻‍♂️

+Background in Network Engineering and ICT.
 Former Product Manager, turned Software Engineer after finding my passion and daring to make the switch.

 Excited about building new things.